Staghorn Fern (Platycerium bifurcatum) Indoor Care, Propagation, Common Problems with Remedies

 If growing the Staghorn Fern in an ordinary pot, repot the fern at the beginning of the growing season when it becomes overcrowded in its current pot.

-Ensure the pot has a drainage hole and the soil is loose and free-draining inorder to prevent it from getting soggy as it can lead to rotting.
-Take a look at these beautiful Ceramic Pots with a Saucer available on Amazon.
+Ensure that the pot has a drainage hole and the soil is loose and free-draining inorder to prevent it from getting soggy and avoid rotting.
+Take a look at these ceramic pots with a saucer on Amazon.

 Propagation